shahinmnm/Poker-Telegram-Bot/README.md

 [`docs/architecture.md`](docs/architecture.md), including Mermaid diagrams that illustrate how `bootstrap.py` wires shared services.
 For a visual walkthrough of the per-hand lifecycle consult [`docs/game_flow.md`](docs/game_flow.md), which contains sequence and swimlane diagrams of the round progression.
+All diagram sources live under [`docs/diagrams/`](docs/diagrams) so they can be regenerated without editing the Markdown guides.

 ## Game flow reference